West Bay City, Michigan

 West Bay City was a city in Bay County the U.S. state of Michigan.
-The City was formed from the communities of Banks, Salzburg, and Wenona.
+The city was formed from the communities of Banks, Salzburg, and Wenona.
 The city existed from 1877 to 1905 when it was merged with Bay City, Michigan.

 History

 Bangor/Banks

 Joseph Trombley in 1834 purchased Bangor Township's section 16 from the government which was the beginning of the Bangor settlement.
 In 1852 the first mill was built.
 Bangor was platted in 1857 by Joseph Trombley.
 The community of Bangor was served by the Banks Post Office which opened on May 18, 1864.
 The Banks Post Office was closed on May 1, 1866.
 Population reached 1,000 by 1868.
 On Nov 17, 1870, the Banks Post Office was reopened.
-In 1871, Bangor became an incorporated village, but there was already an existing incorporated Bangor, so the village was re-named as the Village of Banks.
+In 1871, Bangor became an incorporated village, but there was already an existing incorporated Bangor, so the village was renamed as the Village of Banks.

 Salzburg

 Salzburg was platted in 1867 by F.H.
 Fitzhugh.
 Salzburg, also Salzburgh, Post Office was opened on March 19, 1869.